Ewenwan/DynSLAM/README.md

 # DynSLAM: Simultaneous Localization and Mapping in Dynamic Environments

+    语义分割   MNC
+    光流 DispNet

 This is a dense SLAM system written in C++.
-It builds on [InfiniTAM](https://github.com/victorprad/InfiniTAM), adding support for stereo input and separate dynamic object (e.g., car) reconstruction.
+It builds on [三维重建 InfiniTAM](https://github.com/victorprad/InfiniTAM), adding support for stereo input and separate dynamic object (e.g., car) reconstruction.

 Currently under development as my Master's Thesis, as part of the [Computer